Is the Go Boston Pass worth it? Go Boston Pass review 2019

-Once again, in order to get the maximum savings out of your card, you’ll need to plan a little and take care to visit higher priced attractions in conjunction with visiting as many of them as you can.
-You don’t want to just visit the small attractions everyday.
+Once again, in order to get the maximum savings out of your pass, you'll need to plan a little and take care to visit higher priced attractions in conjunction with visiting as many of them as you can.
+You don't want to just visit the small attractions everyday.

 You'll also want to research a little where each attraction is located.
 You don't want to end up on one side of the city with your next planned attraction on the other.
 Chances are, you won't make it in time or will have to cut out another planned activity that day.

-One thing to keep in mind is the use of the hop-on, hop-off trolly that is included in your Go Card.
+One thing to keep in mind is the use of the hop-on, hop-off trolly that is included in your Go Pass.
 This trolly is great for getting from point A to point B and can help knock off some travel time.

-If you’re planning on visiting 2 or more of the more expensive attractions in the same day and plan each attraction according to location, you’ll find that the Go Boston Card will save you a good deal of money.
+If you're planning on visiting 2 or more of the more expensive attractions in the same day and plan each attraction according to location, you'll find that the Go Boston Pass will save you a good deal of money.